 After that experience, Theodore Sturgeon started writing and his first science fiction story, “The Ether Breather”, was published in 1939 in the magazine “Astounding Science Fiction”.
 For years he wrote short fiction, not just science fiction, published in various magazines such as “Unknown” and “Argosy Magazine”, sometimes using some pseudonyms.

-Initially Theodore Sturgeon’s stories were good but nothing special but the first phase of his career lasted only a few years.
-In 1940 he moved with the family he created after his first marriage to Jamaica to manage a hotel.
-Because of World War II the situation in that area became difficult so in the following years he lived in various countries doing various jobs.
-After the end of the war he returned to the USA, where he resumed his work as a writer with better results.
-At the same time he also started working as a literary agent.
+Initially, Theodore Sturgeon’s stories were good but nothing special but the first phase of his career lasted only a few years.
+In 1940 he moved in with the family he created after his first marriage to Jamaica to manage a hotel.
+Because of World War II, the situation in that area became difficult so in the following years he lived in various countries doing various jobs.
+After the end of the war, he returned to the USA, where he resumed his work as a writer with better results.
+At the same time, he also started working as a literary agent.